Possible Bearish Inside Day Candle Pattern Detected for Westrock Co (NYSE:WRK) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Westrock Co (NYSE:WRK)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Westrock Co (NYSE:WRK) based on the price action in the company's shares.
-Today's price range of $25.74 and $26.50 is within yesterday's high and low of the day.
+Yesterday's price range of $25.65 and $26.50 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Westrock Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 WestRock Company provides consumer and corrugated packaging solutions.
 The Company offers merchandising displays, paperboard, recycling, and waste solutions.
 WestRock conducts business in the United States.